jspecify/jspecify/docs/user-guide.md

 When you are referencing a generic type, the rules about `@Nullable` and `@NullMarked` are as you would expect from what we have seen.
-For example, `List<@Nullable String>` means a list where each element is either a reference to an actual string or it is null.
-In a `@NullMarked` context, `List<String>` means a list where each element is a reference to an actual string and _can't_ be null.
+For example, `List<@Nullable String>` means a list where each element is either a reference to a string object or it is null.
+In a `@NullMarked` context, `List<String>` means a list where each element is a reference to a string object and _can't_ be null.

 ### <a id="defining-generics">Defining generic types</a>